elliohow/fMRI_ROI_Analysis_Tool/README.md

   be successfully parsed from the file names.

 ### If aligning to anatomical (recommended):
-* A single (non-brain extracted) anatomical volume should be placed in a folder called "anat".
+* A single skull stripped anatomical volume should be placed in a folder called "anat".

 ### If aligning to FSL FAST segmentation (recommended):
 * FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations should be completed before running fRAT analysis.
-* Output of FAST should be placed in a folder called "fslfast", only the file with the suffix "pve_1" needs to be used.
+* Output of FAST should be placed in a folder called "fslfast".
+All files output by fast can be placed in this folder, however only the file with the suffix "pve_1" will be used.
 * FAST segmentation is recommended when cortical regions are being examined.
 Support for subcortical regions may be added in the future.